 Systems with an extremely high performance are required in order to inspect labels or other printed web goods and detect faults with 100% reliability at speeds of up to 350 metres per minute.
-AB Graphic produces such machines and in doing so uses image processing from STEMMER IMAGING.
+AB Graphic produces such machines and in doing so uses imaging components from STEMMER IMAGING.

 Five label webs run in parallel on the Omega SRI, a further processing machine for labels that Ralf Wirtz is currently preparing for delivery to a customer and on which he is performing the last tests.
 "The main task of our machine is to cut the incoming strands and to rewind them onto individual rolls, because the further processing companies generally require single-web labels", says the sales manager of AB Graphic International GmbH.

-These image processing modules are the speciality of the German branch of AB Graphic: within the British group they are also developed and manufactured at the Baesweiler location near Aachen under the designation fleyeVision.
-"An estimated 80 percent of the label machines manufactured by us here are equipped at the customer's request with one or even two image processing modules.
-For machines produced in Great Britain that are ordered with a vision system, we prepare the image processing modules here and send them to our British colleagues for installation and for the finalisation of the machines."
+These modules are the speciality of the German branch of AB Graphic: within the British group they are also developed and manufactured at the Baesweiler location near Aachen under the designation fleyeVision.
+"An estimated 80 percent of the label machines manufactured by us here are equipped at the customer's request with one or even two vision modules.
+For machines produced in Great Britain that are ordered with a vision system, we prepare the modules here and send them to our British colleagues for installation and for the finalisation of the machines."

 In order to secure the quality of every single label, various features of the labels are checked with the fleyeVision modules in the processing chain.
 For instance, they detect missing labels, splice points, matrix residues, label damage, ink residues and dirt spots amongst other things.
 Such faults must be identified 100% if possible, because in certain cases the label manufacturer may face extremely high demands for compensation if, for example, faulty labels have been affixed to end products and are therefore returned to the manufacturer.
 It can also be very expensive if production processes, for example in bottling plants, come to a standstill due to faulty labels.
 In the case of pharmaceutical products the consequences may be even graver, with danger to patients being conceivable.